unripeapple/kobo-highlights-exporter/README.md

 Even if you **don’t have the device**, you can export highlights if your friend sends you a copy of their database (`KoboReader.sqlite` inside `.kobo`).

-1. Run the app (no Kobo device needed)
+1. Launch the app (no Kobo device needed)
 2. Click **"Browse for Kobo file"**
 3. Search for the copy of `KoboReader.sqlite` (must be named exactly)
 4. Export highlights normally